Handle Rejected Pushes

-You Space repository can have a number of push restrictions — specific rules set by a project administrator to protect the repository from unauthorized commits, oversized files, invalid commit messages, etc.
+You Space repository can have a number of push restrictions — specific rules set by a project administrator to protect the repository from unauthorized commits, oversize files, invalid commit messages, etc.

 If your commit doesn't satisfy these rules, your push will be rejected with an error message.